#NRGTrailChallenge: Every Trail. Every Mile. Will You Conquer the Gorge?

 -

 Traverse a peaceful, shaded trail beneath a canopy of trees, leading you to a quiet pond surrounded by vibrant green foliage.
-1.9 miles.

 More Info on AllTrails Here